Doug-MacDowell/awesome-store/README.md

 *This is the result of an exercise in learning Foundation to build a Rails application.*

-To learn more about Foundation, check out http://foundation.zurb.com/docs
+To learn more about Foundation, check out <http://foundation.zurb.com/docs>

 ## Usage

-After starting the app, navigate to __localhost:3000/products__ in your browser.
++ After starting the app, navigate to __localhost:3000/products__ in your browser.

-Click the __New Product__ button to move to new production creation page.
++ Click the __New Product__ button to move to new production creation page.

++ Hover your mouse pointer over the word __Price__ to see the tooltip indicating currency.

 ### Contributing